 In fact, I already use Sherwin Williams Sea Salt in my master bathroom and foyer and I love it!

 From the Coastal Cool palette, I picked these four for the kids’ bathroom!
 They looked amazing together!

 Here are a couple quick shots of what my kids’ bathroom looked like when I was done with the DIY board and batten (my first attempt!
 Woo hoo!) and painted vanity.
 The Scanda and Elder White on the walls looked amazing with the brown painted vanity!

-Just last month I realized that the Home Depot is carrying these new Behr color combo cards.
+The Home Depot carries these amazing Behr color combo cards.
 Remember their other tri-fold color combo cards?
 Honestly, I wasn’t a fan of those.
 I wasn’t inspired by them at all.

-But for some reason, these just seem prettier!
-I’m really excited about them!
+These are so much more fresh and pretty!
+I’m really excited about them.
 More options, I think.
 And it really removes the guess-work from choosing something that’s going to work.
 It’s also easy to hand a stack to my kids and say, “Here ya go!
-Pick one!” when I’m ready for them to pick out their bedroom colors.
+Pick one!” when I’m ready to pick colors for their bedroom makeover.